 It’s up to you, how smartly you bifurcate the applications and arrange them on the screen, without disturbing daily habits of using and accessing the applications, while clearing up the iPhone.

 Do you know what’s the first action you’ve always taken after downloading the app on the iPhone?
 Allowing or Disallowing Notifications.
 Upon launching the app for the first time, when the pop-up appears asking to send the notifications, we always choose Allow.
 Later, we realize all those apps occupy the notification bar, with toxic and useless notifications.

 This is the next step to keep iPhone minimal, from the Settings app, you can control the notifications.

 - Tap Notifications.

 - Examine the applications and disable the notifications for the applications that you barely need.

 Choose between the Sounds, Badges, and Alerts.

 Alerts: When you enable Alerts, the app will show notifications on the Lock Screen, Notification Centre, and Banners, whichever you choose.
-It is like Push Notification that will notify you actively.
+It is like a Push Notification that will notify you actively.
 You could use Alerts most likely with the Phone App, Messages App, WhatsApp, etc.

 Sounds: Whenever there is any notification, the iPhone will play Sound, it is mostly recommended for the Phone app, so you never miss any call.